delatech/htail/README.md

 ## Installation

-Provided that you have Go installed, just run:
+Provided that you have Go installed, run:

 - `go get github.com/delatech/htail`